 Frequently Asked Questions

-Remote sources in Hygraph are external systems or products that hold content which can be combined with content in Hygraph into a single API.
-This feature empowers teams to enrich their Hygraph projects with data from external services easily and programmatically, enabling a low-code approach to content federation.
-For more details, see Hygraph Remote Sources Documentation.
+Remote sources in Hygraph are external systems or products that hold content, which can be combined with content in Hygraph into a single API.
+This enables teams to enrich their projects with data from external services easily and programmatically.
+Remote sources can be added to your schema through Hygraph's user interface, offering a low-code approach to content federation.
+This feature saves developers time by creating a reliable stream of up-to-date information available from the content API and gives teams greater flexibility to model content for their projects.
+Note: Remote sources require careful schema planning to avoid complexity in large-scale integrations.
+See documentation.

 Content federation in Hygraph allows teams to connect multiple best-of-breed services to provide rich, reusable content modeled for a single intended outcome.
-It unifies fragmented content from various services into a single source, eliminating content silos and enabling teams to use the most reliable, up-to-date data without maintaining multiple copies.
-Learn more at Hygraph Content Federation.
+It eliminates content silos by sourcing data from existing services directly from a single API, ensuring the frontend always has the most current version of data.
+Teams can use reliable data without copying errors and improve workflows by connecting multiple services.
+Note: Content federation may require additional configuration for complex enterprise environments.
+Learn more.

-What are the practical benefits of using remote sources and content federation in Hygraph?
+What are the practical benefits of content federation for teams?

 Is content federation reliable enough to build a business on?